 You can check to see if you have electricity by switching the breakers off and on; if you have a power meter on the back of your building, you may be able to activate it yourself (see Utilities, pg.
-585). but this should only be attempted with extreme caution.
+585), but this should only be attempted with extreme caution.
 Pirating electricity may be as simple as running an extension cord out to an outlet at the foot of a streetlight, but if it's not, don't attempt it unless you are a trained expert; the same goes for messing with damaged wiring.
 If you have no heat or electricity, insulate the walls with carpet or similar material, and use thick plastic to make tents for sleeping.
 You can use candles and kerosene heaters and lanterns, but don't store kerosene near them or leave them burning while you are asleep or absent.
 Steal a fire extinguisher or two, or leave around buckets of sand or water, and put up smoke detectors.
 You can make a wood stove out of a discarded steel drum, if you can attach a safe chimney for the smoke.
 To discourage vermin, hang your food and trash off the floor by wires.
 As for getting a phone connection, you may find that telephone companies are more willing than other utility providers to activate or install lines in unusual contexts, though it's just easier to use a cell phone.

-If you're in a district where you face the risk of break-ins or violent eviction and you're not trying to pretend you bought the place with your arts association, keep the windows barred or covered with plywood, anchor broken glass in cement atop walls, f your presence in a neighborhood might otherwise pave the way for gentrification, you can undermine this with reverse gentrification.
-Use targeted graffitl, vandalism, and similar tactics to scare off potential invaders and investors, while being careful not to make anyone native to the area feel uncomfortable.
+If you're in a district where you face the risk of break-ins or violent eviction and you're not trying to pretend you bought the place with your arts association, keep the windows barred or covered with plywood, anchor broken glass in cement atop walls, secure the place.
+Don't leave the building unattended, especially not soon after moving in.
+Make sure no one you don't trust knows the location of your squat; the last thing you need is a lot of disrespectful uninvited guests showing up.
+Don't let police or city officials in without a warrant; don't identify yourself to them unnecessarily, either.
+The only officials you are required by law to admit without a warrant are the fire department and child services.

+If your presence in a neighborhood might otherwise pave the way for gentrification, you can undermine this with reverse gentrification.
+Use targeted graffiti, vandalism, and similar tactics to scare off potential invaders and investors, while being careful not to make anyone native to the area feel uncomfortable.

-You can compost your waste to reduce garbage or fertil ze your gardening projects: place your blodegradable waste in a fenced area, adding leaves or sawdust and turning it regularly, and pissing in it when possible.
+You can compost your waste to reduce garbage or fertilize your gardening projects: place your biodegradable waste in a fenced area, adding leaves or sawdust and turning it regularly, and pissing in it when possible.